f5devcentral/bigip-automation/level-1/README.md

-# Automating BIGIP configuration with Terraform and Per-App AS3
+# Building an Automation Framework with Terraform and Per-App AS3

 In this use-case, we'll explore how to automate the configuration of F5 application services using F5's Per Application AS3 and Terraform and templates.
 We have created 2 Terraform modules, each corresponding to a specific AS3 configuration (http and https).
 When these modules are invoked from the main module, they automate the creation of application configurations on the F5 device.
 This approach simplifies the deployment process and makes it easier to manage and scale applications.